aaraney/sdml_scripts/wbmsed/WBMsedv2_manual_Jan2019.md

 function that define IDs to input and output parameters.
 It requires the following arguments:

-The [first argument]{.underline} is the parameter name.
+The first argument is the parameter name.
 This variable is what links the module to the simulation shell script (e.g.
 BQARTdaily.sh) input and output list (DATASOURCES and OUTPUTS respectively; see section 3 above).

-The [second argument]{.underline} is the parameter units (e.g. "degC", "km2", "m3/s").
+The second argument is the parameter units (e.g. "degC", "km2", "m3/s").
 This variable does not seem to have an effect on the model run and is for cataloging purposes.

-The [third argument]{.underline} can take the following options:
+The third argument can take the following options:
 MFInput- a regular input parameter; MFOutput a regular output parameter;
 MFRoute- the model will accumulate the parameter content in the downstream grid cell, so by the time the execution gets to the downstream grid cell it already contains the accumulated values from upstream.

-The [fourth argument]{.underline} affects how temporal disaggregation is handled.
+The fourth argument affects how temporal disaggregation is handled.
 It can take the following options: MFState- the input value is passed to the modules as is; MFFlux- the input value is divided by the number of days in the input time step.

-The [fifth argument]{.underline} affects how a variable is read.
+The fifth argument affects how a variable is read.
 It can take the following options: MFBoundary- the parameter is read constantly from input, by matching up to the current time step; MFInitial- the model forwards to the last time step in the data, reads in the latest